Collection Development Manual

 • no wear and tear

-• minimised incidence of content loss.
+• minimised incidence of content loss

 Application Programming Interfaces (APIs)

-• APIs must be fully supported by the vendor.
+• fully supported by the vendor.

 Accessibility

 QUT Library is committed to providing access to its collections.
-When selecting and implementing online information resources, the Library considers the needs of clients with disabilities, giving preference to more accessible formats/platforms.
+When selecting and implementing online information resources, the Library considers the needs of clients with disabilities, giving preference to more accessible formats/ platforms.

 Library Store